Large deviations of the trajectory of empirical distributions of Feller processes on locally compact spaces

 Under Condition \ref{condition:D_algebra_closed_smooth}, we define the operator $H : D \rightarrow C_0(E)$ and for every $g \in D$ the operator $A^g : D \rightarrow C_0(E)$ by

+These definitions follow \cite{FK06} and are at the basis of a functional analytic approach for studying the Girsanov transform.
 If $E$ is non-compact, these definitions needs some care as $e^f \notin C_0(E)$.
 This can be solved by looking at the one-point compactification of $E$, see Section \ref{section:semigroupV}.
-In Section \ref{section:control_theory_approach}, we will show that $\{V(t)\}_{t \geq 0}$ turns out to be a non-linear semigroup on $C_0(E)$ which has $H$ as its generator.
+In Section \ref{section:control_theory_approach}, we will show that $\{V(t)\}_{t \geq 0}$ is a non-linear semigroup on $C_0(E)$ which has a generator that extends $H$.
 The operators $A^g$ are generators of Markov processes with law $\bQ^g$ on $D_E([0,t])$ that are obtained from $\PR$ by